WillStreeter/electron-process-ipc/README.md

 # electron-process-ipc
 I was unable to use smith-kyle's electron-process in my application, so I modified it.
-I wrote the class and typescript, and compiled it back to javascript, loading it with require in my project.
-Eventually, after creating test, and an example app, I will demontrate with in a project!
+I was unable to use the module object-hash, because it depends on node's crypto, which I was unable to reference correctly from my electron angular2 code.
+I replaced the object-hash with hashids moudel.
+Since, I will always reference same module, I did not update the implementation of hashids, so that it can account for the variance as is done with smith-kyble's object-hash.
+Should be easy to update in the future.
+I re-wrote the classes using typescript, but made sure it compiles back to javascript so that it will load correctly in current project.
+Eventually, it would be nice to convert it into npm with @types in DefinitelyTyped, pointing to javascirpt implementation, but it was it is right now.